mashwinmuthiah/mashwinmuthiah.github.io/_posts/2019-09-12-Number-ten-Downing-street-Version-2.md

 ---
 layout: post
 title: Electricity Consumption of Number 10 Downing street (Version - 2)
-subtitle: The headquarters of the Government of the UK and your house follow same patterns
+subtitle: The headquarters of the Government of the UK and rest of the world follow same patterns
 tags: [visualization, Tableau]

 ---